Blog – Posted on Monday, Jun 01

 Shoshanna Zuboff’s The Age of Surveillance Capitalism takes as its subject our current technological state, where corporations have access to a lot of personal information.
 Zuboff investigates the power and peril of digital surveillance, arguing that we have now entered a new age of capitalism where information and personal data are tools in the hands of corporations.
 A fascinating and thorough book, The Age of Surveillance Capitalism is guaranteed to provoke deep thinking about our relationship to tech.

 In On Writing, bestselling author Stephen King discusses his early-career struggles, offering advice to up-and-coming writers.
 Intimate, honest, and approachable, this book is one every aspiring author should read.
 This encouraging memoir thematizes the power of memory and the importance of perseverance.
-If you needed the inspiration to keep writing, this is the book for you.
+If you needed the inspiration to keep writing, this is one of the best nonfiction books for you.

 36. Persepolis by Marjane Satrapi

-37. Freakonomics: A Rogue Economist Explores the Hidden Side of Everything by Steven D. Levitt and Stephen J. Dubner
+37. Freakonomics by Steven D. Levitt and Stephen J. Dubner

 38. SPQR by Mary Beard